osrf/gazebo_tutorials/install_on_windows/tutorial_11-0.md

 ### Gazebo on Windows via conda-forge

-[conda-forge](https://conda-forge.org/) is a collection of packages to be used with conda or miniconda installers.
+[conda-forge](https://conda-forge.org/) is a collection of packages to be used with the conda package manager.

 General feedback on using conda-forge is collected
 [in this Gazebo issue](https://github.com/osrf/gazebo/issues/2899).